Ambien has a

 - Having a comfortable sleeping environment and a consistent sleeping routine.

-It is important to note that only a qualified healthcare professional can decide on the most suitable alternative for you based on your health, cause of insomnia, medical history, possibility of side effects, and risk factors.
+It is important to note that only a qualified healthcare professional can decide on the most suitable alternative for you based on your health status, cause of insomnia, medical history, possibility of side effects, and risk factors.

 How to Get Help for Insomnia